mfiscus/mmdvm_hs-compiler/README.md

 This Ubuntu Linux based Docker image allows you to compile [G4KLX's](https://github.com/g4klx) [MMDVM_HS](https://github.com/g4klx/MMDVM_HS) fork without having to configure any files.

-This creates an ARM image to comiple the firemware in.
+This creates an ARM image to compile the firmware in.

 | Image Tag             | Architectures           | Base Image         |
 | :-------------------- | :-----------------------| :----------------- |